darinz/DL/02_Neural_Network/05_skip_connections.md

 - $`x`$: Identity mapping (skip connection)
 - $`y`$: Output

+> **Intuition:** If the best thing to do is nothing, the network can easily learn to pass the input through unchanged.
+The residual path only needs to learn the difference from the identity.

 **Why does this help?**
 - If the optimal mapping is the identity, the residual is zero, and the network can simply pass the input through.
 - The skip connection provides a direct path for gradients, improving training of deep networks.

 ### Residual Block

+> **Annotation:** The residual block is the fundamental building unit of ResNet.
+It consists of a main path (transformations) and a skip path (identity or projection).

 A residual block consists of: